nicknonnen/nicknonnen.github.io/dar_spatial_analysis/dar_spatialreport.md

 ALTER TABLE greenspacebuffers ADD COLUMN id SERIAL PRIMARY KEY;

-/* give each buffer a nuique id based off column number */
+/* give each buffer a unique id based off column number */
 ```

 Next, I distinguished which buildings were inside and outside the buffer zones.
 It is immediately evident that many more buildings sit outside the buffer zones than inside.